antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Choose *Group by:* **therapy (2 cat)**.
 * For *Subset track* choose **experiment** and check **tcz (24)**.
 Click **ok** and click **Submit**.
 Extra settings will pop-up.
 * Choose *Group 1* **yes (12)** and *Group 2* **no (12)**.
 * Because we won't have many samples, we will not correct for multiple testing.
 Under Statistics change *Corr. multiple testing:* to **No correction**.
+Click **Submit**.

 The list shows the genes that are differentially expressed between the patients before treatment and after treatment.
 Above the table you can see how many genes have been found to be significantly differentially expressed with a p-value of at most 0.01.
 * On the right side of the table, buttons allow to perform further analyses on the obtained list of differentially expressed genes.
 To see in which processes these genes are involved, we click on **Gene Ontology Analysis** button.

 The analysis connects to the Gene Ontology knowledgebase (<a href="http://geneontology.org/" target="_blank">http://geneontology.org/</a>), "the world’s largest source of information on the functions of genes".
 The knowledgebase contains information about which genes are involved in which biological processes.

 The R2 Gene Ontology algorithm checks for which processes the involved genes are overrepresented in our list of differentially expressed genes, i.e. it looks at the probability that the number of up or down regulated genes of that process, occur in our list by chance (randomly).
 In this table each row contains information of one biological process: its name, the p-value of the overrepresentation and the involved genes that are up (yes >= no) or down (yes < no) regulated with therapy.
 Above the table you can find the meaning of the red and green color coding.

 ---